quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - specification.md

 ```

 **Please note** how the underlying arrays for the coordinates are structured!
-As the figure below depicts, even for "gridded" data the coordinates are
+Even for "gridded" data, the coordinates are arranged in arrays
-"unrolled" into arrays the specify the value of that coordinate for the
-corresponding index in the variables that lie along the same xarray
-dimensions (here `main_dim`).
-This is intentional in order to support, in a
+that match the dimensions of the variables in the xarray.
+This is
-uniform manner, more complex use-cases such as arbitrarily sparse sampling of the
+done so that the data can support more complex scenarios, such as
-coordinates domain and adaptive measurements in which the points to be measured are
-not known before a measurement is executed.
+irregularly spaced samples and measurements taken at unknown locations.

 ```{code-cell} ipython3
 n_points = 110  # only plot a few points for clarity